 What we didn’t like

-Not a single AI tool on tier one: We understand the selling proposition of upgrading to a higher-tier plan to access more features, but it would be nice if the tier one plan included at least one of the several AI tools that are available on tier two.
+Not a single AI tool on tier one: We understand the selling proposition of upgrading to a higher-tier plan to access more features, but it would be nice if the tier one plan included at least one of the AI tools available on tier two.
 The higher-tier plan would maintain its value, and the upgrade rate might even increase if users got a taste of what’s available.

 Test results

-If you need an email hosting service that also offers web hosting, then you’ll probably be interested in how reliable the provider is and how fast an average web page will load.
+If you need an email hosting service that also offers web hosting, you’ll probably be interested in how reliable the provider is and how fast an average web page loads.
+We conducted an in-depth examination of Hostinger’s web hosting, including building a mock site and testing its performance.

 ![]() |